-Planning and zoning can be important implementation tools for communities that are working to address transportation needs.
-The Local Implementation Checklist identifies some examples of how communities in Northwest Michigan and other parts of Michigan have addressed transportation in their local policies.
+Planning and zoning can be important implementation tools for communities that are working to meet housing needs.
+The Local Implementation Checklist identifies some examples of how communities in the six-county region and other parts of Michigan have addressed transportation needs in their local policies.
 These examples, and Framework for Our Future Strategies, are provided as a resource for communities as they develop and adopt their own local policies.